 Here are the 15 guaranteed traffic methods of promotion for your blog!

-1. Start With Followers That Are Already Loyal
+1. Start With Followers Who Are Already Loyal

 When we think of promotion, we usually jump right into marketing tactics and get so involved with social media or other things that we forget to promote our blogs using the followers that are already loyal to us—our family and friends.

 They’re the ones who support you from the very beginning and I’m sure if you asked some of them to share your blog posts, they’d be more than happy to!

 I know when I started blogging, my cousin shared every blog post I wrote and I never even asked him to.